THE CHIEF EXECUTIVE OFFICER RECOMMENDS:

 - Minority Business Enterprise (MBE): A business that is certified as a Minority Owned Business by the City of Chicago (the “City”), County of Cook or such other government entity recognized by OBD, which has determined that the management, policies, major decisions and daily business operations are independently managed and controlled by one or more Economically Disadvantaged minority persons.
 OBD reserves the right to make its own determination as needed.

-- M/WBE: A collective term used when the context includes both MBEs and WBEs.
+- M/WBE: A collective term used in the context to include both MBEs (Minority Owned Business Enterprise) and WBEs (Women Owned Business Enterprise).

 - Prime Vendor or Supplier: A person or entity that enters into a contract, purchase order or agreement with the Board to provide goods and/or services.